emmercm/igir/docs/commands.md

 ROMs will be deleted from their input directory after _all_ ROMs for _every_ [DAT](dats/introduction.md) have been written.

-### `symlink`
+### `link`

-Create a symbolic link in the output directory to a ROM in the input directory.
+Create a link in the output directory to a ROM in the input directory.

-By default, absolute file paths will be used.
-You can specify the `--symlink-relative` option to use relative file paths.
+By default, hard links are created, similar to [ln(1)](https://linux.die.net/man/1/ln).
+Use the `--symlink` option to create symbolic links.

 ## ROM archiving